1. Ensure URLs are meaningful & user-friendly

 2. Add canonical tags to all pages

-The canonical tag tells Google how to display the URL of any given in search engine results pages (SERPs).
+The canonical tag tells Google how to display the URL of any given page in search engine results pages (SERPs).

 I could get rid of the www from the canonical if I wanted: